-This cucumber tomato onion salad is great for casual dinners or potluck parties because it feeds a crowd without breaking the bank.
-We hope you enjoy this quick and easy cucumber tomato salad recipe as much as we do!
+- It’s great for casual dinners or potluck parties because it feeds a crowd without breaking the bank.

 The best part is you don’t need to spend hours in the kitchen prepping – just chop up some fruits and veggies and toss them together with a quick dressing!
 There’s no added sugar, so you can feel good about eating it.